alejandro-cermeno/2021_Market_Timing-Cerme-o/README.md

 The following files replicate the results in 'Title in progress'

-* returns_descriptive_.ipynb replicates Table 1 and Figure 1
+* returns_figure_descriptive.ipynb replicates Figure 1 and Table 1

-* models.ipynb replicates Table 1 and Figure 1
+* models.ipynb replicates Table 2

 #=========
 Referencia:
 %The following files replicate the empirical results in:
 %Chen, Rogoff and Rossi,